saucelabs/sauce-school/codelabs/Module2_SeleniumJS.md

 <!-- ------------------------ -->

-## 2.06 Writing & Configuring Your First Test
+## 2.06 Writing & Configuring Your First JavaScript Test
 Duration: 0:10:00

 Start by opening the blank `LoginTest.js` file you created in the `test` directory.